-Tan Hoan Cau is developing Wind Power Plant No.5 Project with the capacity of 110MW which is divided into four phases.
-The first phase of Wind Power Plant No.5 Project, henceforth to be referred as "Thanh Hai 1 Wind Power Project" or "the Project", with capacity of 30MW, is scheduled to start generating electricity by 2020.
+Tan Hoan Cau is developing Wind Power Plant No.5 Project (hereinafter as "the Project") with the capacity of 110MW which is divided into four phases.
+The first phase of Wind Power Plant No.5 Project, henceforth to be referred as "Thanh Hai 1 Wind Power Project", with capacity of 30MW, is scheduled to start generating electricity by 2020.
 The total investment is approximately VND1.50 trillion (US\$65 million).
+The second phase of the Project, henceforth to be referred as "Thanh Hai 2 Wind Power Project" with a total capacity of 30MW, will install seven (07) WTGs with a capacity of 4.5 MW each.

 The Project is in line with the Wind Power Development Plan of Ben Tre Province in the period to 2020, with a vision to 2030 under Decision No. 2497/QD-BCT dated March 18, 2015 of the Ministry of Industry and Trade.
 Certificate of Investment Registration No. 2421475015 issued by the Department of Planning and Investment of Ben Tre Province on September 24, 2018 for Tan Hoan Cau Ben Tre Joint Stock Company to invest and develop the Wind Power Plant No.5 Project.